Pumpkins are a member of the cucurbit family (Cucurbitaceae), along with cantaloupe, cucumbers, squash, watermelon, and gourds.

 While pumpkins are typically thought of as being orange with smooth skin, varieties range from white or orange to green with either a bumpy or smooth texture, and from solid colored to striped.

-Pumpkins require full-sun conditions with air temperatures of at least 65 to 75°F. Temperatures below 50 or above 95°F will slow growth.
-Soil temperatures should range from at least 70 to 80°F for proper germination.
+Pumpkins require full-sun conditions with temperatures of at least 65 to 75°F—below 50 or above 95°F will slow growth.
 Soil texture must be coarse to medium to retain water and should be well-drained and aerated with a 5.8 to 6.6 pH level.
-Pumpkins will grow in sandy soil provided irrigation is adequate as plants require constant moisture, particularly during blossoming and fruit set.
+Pumpkins will grow in sandy soil with ample irrigation as plants require constant moisture, particularly during blossoming and fruit set.
 Crop rotation with noncucurbits is ideal for disease and pest control.

-Pumpkins may be field-seeded or transplanted and require approximately four months for full maturity, depending on the variety.
-Seeding requires from two to four pounds of seed per acre.
-Seeds should be covered to about one inch or slightly deeper in light soils.
-Spacing depends on the type of plant (bush, semi-bush/vining, or vining) for anywhere from 600 to 3,000 plants per acre.
+Pumpkins may be field-seeded or transplanted and require approximately 4 months for full maturity, depending on the variety.
+Seeding requires from 2 to 4 pounds of seed per acre.
+Spacing depends on type (bush, semi-bush/vining, or vining) for anywhere from 600 to 3,000 plants per acre.
 Plants require from 5 to 12 feet between rows with 30 to 40 inches between plants.
 The large-leaved, spreading plants become competitive with weeds once they begin to mature.

-Pumpkins develop both male and female flowers on the same plant and require honey bees for pollination.
-Requirements are about one commercial hive for each acre as plants need from 7 to 10 visits per flower and native bees are generally not enough to pollinate an entire crop.
-Particular care must be used when applying any chemicals to the crop to avoid harming bees.
+Pumpkins develop both male and female flowers on the same plant and require honeybees for pollination.
+Particular care must be used when applying chemicals to the crop to avoid harming bees.
 Plants are pollinated at different times, requiring multiple harvests throughout the season.

 As plants grow and develop fruit, pruning back to only two pumpkins per plant produces larger fruit.
 Mature fruit must be harvested before a hard freeze, though a light frost can be tolerated.
 Fruit color is often the best indicator of maturity.

 Pumpkins are hand-harvested and prone to damage from rough handling.
-Cuts and bruises are entry points for pests and disease though very small cuts will heal during curing.
-Pumpkins are harvested by cutting from the vine, leaving an inch or more of the vine attached to the fruit.
+Cuts and bruises are entry points for pests and disease though small blemishes will heal during curing.
+Pumpkins are harvested by cutting from the vine, leaving an inch or more attached to the fruit.
 Pumpkins are usually graded in the field and loaded into trailers or bins lined with straw or some other cushioning material to prevent injury.